MicrosoftDocs/Viva/Viva/insights/advanced/admin/org-data-overview.md

 ## About data sources

-The advanced insights can get organizational data in one of two main ways: through Azure Active Directory (Azure AD), which is the default setting, or through an organizational data .csv file that you as an admin upload.
+Viva Insights gets organizational data in one of two main ways: through Azure Active Directory (Azure AD), which is the default setting, or through an organizational data .csv file that you as an admin upload.

-### Automatic attributes for all imports and uploads
+However, two attributes arrive automatically from user settings and SMTP addresses, regardless of the method you choose.
+Let's discuss these first.

+### Attributes you get from Outlook/Exchange settings and SMTP addresses

 No matter whether you upload data from a .csv file or import it from Azure AD, two attributes always come from the user's primary SMTP address and their Outlook/Exchange settings, respectively: **Domain** and **TimeZone**.
 When you view your organizational data in the advanced insights app, you'll see these two attributes alongside the attributes you bring in from Azure AD or your .csv file.